 Biodiversity ex-situ

-First ex collection -situ for
+First ex-situ collection for

-future botanical garden of the
+future botanic garden of the

 University of Concepción